Why Integrate Sustainability Across the Curriculum?

 - “Connecting Food with Our Curriculum - Summer Seminar Update” (2011) by Dr. Debra Petersen.
 Dr. Petersen is an Associate Professor in the Department of Communication & Journalism.

 - “Integrating Sustainability Across the Curriculum” (2012) by Dr. Maria Dahmus.
-Dr. Dahmus develops Academic Sustainability Initiatives for the College of Arts and Sciences to integrate sustainability across the curriculum and co-curricular activities and is an adjunct faculty member of the Environmental Studies program.
+Dr. Dahmus develops Academic Sustainability Initiatives for the College of Arts and Sciences to integrate sustainability across the curriculum and co-curricular activities and teaches courses in the Environmental Studies program.